sreejajulakanti/movie_recommendations/README.md

 # Movie Recommendations
-A Web Base user-item Movie Recommendation Engine using content based approach in which user will get 5 recommendations based on the search.
+A Web Based Movie Recommendation Engine using content based approach in which user will get 5 recommendations based on the search.
-Here, we used cosine similarity.
+Here, we used cosine similarity algorithm.

 Technologies Used:
 Html , Css , Bootstrap

-Machine Learning Library In Python3
+Machine Learning Libraries In Python3
-Numpy , Pandas
+Numpy , Pandas, pickle, etc..

 Requirements
 python 3.6
 pip3

 Screenshot: